-Note that projects required to comply with Local Law 86/05 must achieve a minimum of 20% regulated energy cost reduction over the minimum requirements of the governing New York State Energy Conservation Construction Code (ECCC) at the beginning of design,
+Note that projects required to comply with Local Law 86/05 must achieve a minimum of 20% regulated energy cost reduction over the minimum requirements of the governing New York State Energy Conservation Construction Code (ECCC) at the beginning of design.

-With the evolution of LEED 2009, the requirement for the total energy cost savings compared to the ASHRAE 90.1 Appendix G baseline has decreased from 14% for LEED 2.2 based on ASHRAE 90.1-2004 to 10% for LEED v3 (90.1-2007), and now to 5% per LEED Credit Interpretation ID #10421.
-Furthermore, Local Law 86-05 requires that a design energy model demonstrate at least 20% regulated energy cost savings vs a baseline model complying with the requirements of the ASHRAE 90.1-2010 (depending when project is filed) as defined by the Energy Cost Budget Method of Chapter 11.
+With the evolution of LEED 2009, the requirement for the total energy cost savings compared to the ASHRAE 90.1 Appendix G baseline has decreased from 14% for LEED 2.2 based on ASHRAE 90.1-2004 to 10% for LEED v3 (90.1-2007), and now to 5% per LEED Credit Interpretation ID#10421.
+Furthermore, Local Law 86-05 requires that a design energy model demonstrate at least 20% regulated energy cost savings vs a baseline model complying with the requirements of the ASHRAE 90.1-2013 as defined by the Energy Cost Budget Method of Chapter a.
+Description of the design approach including energy conservation measures b.
+A list of applicable SCA standards to be incorporated in the design and any potential departures relating to this credit.